David

 For the next half hour, Dorian laid it all out, the weekend blow-up with Ryin, what he found on her phone, and the gut punch of seeing Tony’s name in the thread.

 David didn’t interrupt.
-He just listened.
-That’s how he’d always been, quiet, steady, the one you vented to because you knew he wouldn’t crumble.
-“Tony,Tony?” he asked, in wide-eyed disbelief.
-“Our Tony?
-Zoie’s Tony?!”
+He just sat there, taking it in.
+That’s how he’d always been, quiet and steady, the one people vented to because he knew how to hear them out.

 Dorian nodded.
 “Yep.
 His snake-ass.”